Childhood and Education Journey of Arnold Schwarzenegger in Timeline

 1990: Starring in "Total Recall" and "Kindergarten Cop"

-In 1990, Arnold Schwarzenegger starred in the films "Total Recall" and "Kindergarten Cop".
+In 1990, Arnold Schwarzenegger starred in the action film "Total Recall" and the comedy film "Kindergarten Cop".

 In 1991, Christina Schwarzenegger, the second child of Arnold Schwarzenegger and Maria Shriver, was born.

-In 1991/2, during his tenure as the Chairmen of the President's Council on Sports, Fitness, and Nutrition Arnold Schwarzenegger obtained his Austrian Army M47 Patton tank, and rode a Harley-Davidson Fat Boy.
+In 1991/1992, while serving as Chairman of the President's Council on Sports, Fitness, and Nutrition, Arnold Schwarzenegger obtained his Austrian Army M47 Patton tank (331) and also rode a Harley-Davidson Fat Boy.

-In 1992, Arnold Schwarzenegger became the first civilian in the U.S. to purchase a Humvee.
-He lobbied AM General to produce a street-legal version, and bought the first two Hummer H1s sold.
+In 1992, Arnold Schwarzenegger became the first civilian in the U.S. to purchase a Humvee and subsequently lobbied AM General to produce a street-legal civilian version, the Hummer H1, also purchasing the first two sold.

-In 1992, due to their size, the Hummers that Arnold Schwarzenegger bought were classified as large trucks and were not subject to U.S. fuel economy regulations.
+In 1992, Schwarzenegger acquired Hummers so large they were classified as large trucks and exempt from U.S. fuel economy regulations.

 In 1993, Patrick Schwarzenegger, the third child of Arnold Schwarzenegger and Maria Shriver, was born.